ziandzivan/data_restore/README.md

 ***#3***

-`-a` - despite of presence of any keys above, always to ask establishing these restoring modes manually by a dialogue Yes/No.
+`-a` - despite of presence of any keys above, always to ask establishing these restoring modes manually with a dialogue Yes/No.